bluecube/xbmcpd/Readme.markdown

   --pathsep PATHSEP     path separator on the xbmc machine (default: '/')
   --verbose             enable debugging outputs

-Arguments may be put into configuration files.
+Arguments may be turned into configuration files using '@' prefix.
 See the [argparse docs](http://docs.python.org/library/argparse.html#fromfile-prefix-chars) and arg_example.txt in the project directory.